suma-project/Suma/INSTALL.md

     To run it you can use the command line MySQL tools, phpmyadmin, or any other database management tool you like

-*Optional* If you wish to initialize the database with preloaded sample data so you can play around with Suma more quickly, then run the schema_w_sample.sql script instead of schema.sql.
+> *Optional, but recommended:* If you wish to initialize the database with preloaded sample data so you can play around with Suma more quickly, then run the schema_w_sample.sql script instead of schema.sql.

 Suma Server Software Configuration